Max Arthur Macauliffe: Career

 MacAuliffe entered the Indian Civil Service in 1862, and arrived in the Punjab in February 1864.
 He was appointed Deputy Commissioner of the Punjab in 1882, and a Divisional Judge in 1884.
 He retired from the Indian Civil Service in 1893.

 MacAuliffe also wrote a rendition, English translation of the Sacred scriptures of the Sikh religion, the Guru Granth Sahib.
 He also wrote The Sikh Religion: its Gurus, Sacred Writings and Authors (six volumes, Oxford University Press, 1909).
 He was assisted in his works by Pratap Singh Giani, a Sikh scholar.

 MacAuliffe converted to Sikhism in the 1860s and was even derided by his employers for having "turned a Sikh".
+He worked very hard with some Sikh scholars to prove that Hinduism and Sikhism were distinct religions with distinct histories.

 His personal assistant remarked in his memoirs that on his death bed, MacAuliffe could be heard reciting the Sikh morning prayer, Japji Sahib, ten minutes before he died.

-MacAuliffe is held in high esteem amongst Sikh communion, for his translation into English of the Sikh Scriptures, the Guru Granth Sahib.
+MacAuliffe is held in high esteem by the Sikh community, for his translation into English of the Sikh Scriptures, the Guru Granth Sahib.
 At a lecture at the annual session of the Lahore Singh Sabha Macauliffe proclaimed that the Guru Granth was matchless as a book of holy teachings.

 He was awarded the degree of M.A. (honoris causa) by his alma mater in 1882.
 MacAuliffe died in the United Kingdom at his home in London on 15 March 1913.